FajarKim/github-readme-profile/CONTRIBUTING.md

 > [!NOTE]\
 > Before submitting pull request, please make sure that your theme pass WCAG 2.0 level AA contrast ration test.
 You can use [this tool](https://webaim.org/resources/contrastchecker/) to check it.

-To contribute your theme you need to edit the [themes/index.ts](./themes/index.ts) file and add it at the end of the file.
-Then, add theme preview to [themes/README.md](./themes/README.md).
+To contribute your theme you need to edit the [themes/index.ts](/themes/index.ts) file and add it at the end of the file.

+## 🗣️ Translations Contribution
+GitHub Readme Profile supports multiple languages, if we are missing your language, you can contribute it!
+You can check the currently supported languages [here](/README.md#available-locales).

+To contribute your language you need to edit the [src/translations.ts](/src/translations.ts) file and add new property to each object where the key is the language code in ISO 639-1 standard and the value is the translated string.
+Anything appearing in [the list](https://gist.github.com/FajarKim/91516c2aecbfc8bf65f584d528d5f2b1) should be fine.

 ## 📑 Any contributions you make will be under the MIT Software License